KevinyWu/notes/papers/reinforcement-learning/Interactively shaping agents via human reinforcement - The TAMER framework.md

 			- MDP\R: $R$ is removed and $H$ is sole determinant of good and bad behavior
 - High-level algorithm ![[tamer_algorithm.png]]
 - Credit assignment to a dense state-action history
-	- In some task domains, the frequency of time steps is too high for human trainers to respond to specific stateaction pairs before the next one occurs
+	- In some task domains, the frequency of time steps is too high for human trainers to respond to specific state-action pairs before the next one occurs
 	- For these faster domains, credit from the human's reinforcement must be appropriately distributed across some subset of the previous time steps
 	- **The weight for any time step is its "credit"**
 	- TAMER with credit ![[tamer_algorithm_credit.png]]